 Reverend Trish Kojindo Johnson

-Co-founder of Dharma River Zen Community
+Dharma Holder and Co-founder of Dharma River Zen Community

 “What I have come to learn on a deeply personal level throughout my life, is that relationships are the foundation of living an intimately present and engaged life; the relationship with myself, with others whom I know and don’t know, with nature and with the dynamic unfolding mystery around me.
 This relationship, of meeting ourselves and others with compassion and an open mind and heart, begins the process of healing ourselves and the world.”

 About Reverend Kojindo

 Trish Kojindo Johnson began practicing meditation during a tai chi class that she took in college.
 This introduction to exploring her internal life, in a way in which she never had, made a deep and lifelong impact on her.
 Over the next several years, Kojindo begin to experience how meditation was able to support healing ailments of her mind, body and heart.
 It was through her own personal engagement with sitting still, investigating her heart-mind and learning to pay attention to her breath that she was able to crack open the door to more fully examine who she was as a young woman.